dosanity/dosanity.github.io/webpages/MechaCar_Statistical_Analysis.md

 ## Project Overview

-The purpose of this project is to analyze data for a new prototype car, the MechaCar.
-There are production issues that are blocking the manufacturing team's progress and we are tasked to review the production data for insights.
+The purpose of this project is to analyze data for a prototype car.
+We are tasked to review the production data for insights in vehicle performance.
 Using the programming language R, we will perform multiple linear regressions, summary statistics, and t-tests to produce statistical interpretations.

 ## Linear Regression to Predict MPG
 The `MechaCar_mpg.csv` dataset contains mpg test results for 50 prototype MechaCars.
 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 We will perform a multiple linear regression model to predict the `mpg` of MechaCar prototypes.
 In our analysis we will use: